-St. Petersburg is one of the largest transport hubs in Russia.
-The city is home to Pulkovo International Airport, five rail terminals, and a seaport.
-St. Petersburg is also linked to Russian and European cities via numerous highways.
+St. Petersburg is one of Russia’s biggest transport hubs.
+The city is served by Pulkovo International Airport, five rail terminals, and a sea port.
+It also boasts numerous road links to cities in Russia and Europe.

-Pulkovo Airport (LED) is the only airport in St. Petersburg that serves scheduled flights (more than 160 destinations and 75 Russian and international airlines).
+Pulkovo (LED) is the only airport in St. Petersburg servicing regular domestic and international flights.

-Pulkovo Airport is located 17 kilometres from the historic centre of St. Petersburg and 7 km from the Forum venue.
-The journey time from the airport to the ExpoForum Convention and Exhibition Centre is approximately 15–20 minutes (depending on the traffic).
+Pulkovo Airport is located 17 kilometres from the historic centre of St. Petersburg and 7 kilometres from the Forum venue.
+The journey time from the airport to the ExpoForum Convention and Exhibition Centre is 15–20 minutes, depending on the traffic.